invibeme/slate/source/includes/_police_registration.md

 This endpoint sends the guests data to the police.

+If you want to register a group of persons (family or just a few people with single document) please check out the following section: **Register a group of people**.

 We currently support Spain, Italy and Portugal polices.
 More countries coming soon!

 Optionally, the registration receipt can be generated.